-Saving the World From the Code Apocalypse
+The Coming Software Apocalypse

 The findings surprised him.
 “Visual Studio is one of the single largest pieces of software in the world,” he said.
 “It’s over 55 million lines of code.
 And one of the things that I found out in this study is more than 98 percent of it is completely irrelevant.
 All this work had been put into this thing, but it missed the fundamental problems that people faced.
 And the biggest one that I took away from it was that basically people are playing computer inside their head.”
 Programmers were like chess players trying to play with a blindfold on—so much of their mental energy is spent just trying to picture where the pieces are that there’s hardly any left over to think about the game itself.

 John Resig had been noticing the same thing among his students.
-Resig is a celebrated programmer of JavaScript—software he wrote powers over half of all websites—and a tech lead at the online education site Khan Academy.
-In early 2012, he had been struggling with the site’s computer science curriculum.
+Resig is a celebrated programmer of JavaScript—software he wrote powers over half of all websites—and a tech lead at the online-education site Khan Academy.
+In early 2012, he had been struggling with the site’s computer-science curriculum.
 Why was it so hard to learn to program?
 The essential problem seemed to be that code was so abstract.
 Writing software was not like making a bridge out of popsicle sticks, where you could see the sticks and touch the glue.
 To “make” a program, you typed words.
 When you wanted to change the behavior of the program, be it a game, or a website, or a simulation of physics, what you actually changed was text.
 So the students who did well—in fact the only ones who survived at all—were those who could step through that text one instruction at a time in their head, thinking the way a computer would, trying to keep track of every intermediate calculation.
 Resig, like Granger, started to wonder if it had to be that way.
 Computers had doubled in power every 18 months for the last 40 years.
 Why hadn’t programming changed?

 The fact that the two of them were thinking about the same problem in the same terms, at the same time, was not a coincidence.
-They had both just seen the same remarkable talk, given to a group of software engineering students in a Montreal hotel by a computer researcher named Bret Victor.
+They had both just seen the same remarkable talk, given to a group of software-engineering students in a Montreal hotel by a computer researcher named Bret Victor.
 The talk, which went viral when it was posted online in February 2012, seemed to be making two bold claims.
 The first was that the way we make software is fundamentally broken.
 The second was that Victor knew how to fix it.

 Bret Victor does not like to write code.
 “It sounds weird,” he says.
 “When I want to make a thing, especially when I want to create something in software, there’s this initial layer of disgust that I have to push through, where I’m not manipulating the thing that I want to make, I’m writing a bunch of text into a text editor.”